galactic-forensics/website/content/project/code/index.md

     ini = iniabu.IniAbu()
     ini?

 Give the package a spin but note that we have a completely rewritten package in the makings <a href="https://github.com/galactic-forensics/iniabu" target="_blank">here</a>.
 This new version will be released as v1.0.0 and will break backwards compatibility.
-You have been warned :)
+You have been warned :) If you feel adventerous, we'd be happy if you give the new package a test spin and report issues back.
+This would of course also allow you to request features and enhancements!

 ## InstrumentKit

 The freely available <a href="https://github.com/Galvant/InstrumentKit" target="_blank">InstrumentKit</a> has been used to interact with hardware for the LION instrument.
-Several classes have been contributed to this excellent compilation of tools, such that they can be used by other groups as well.
+Several classes have been contributed by us to this excellent compilation of tools.
+This allows you and anybody else in the world to utilize more tools, and might motivate you to continue down the Python path and contribute your own instruments one day.

 ## Mahon Fitting

-In order to fit a linear regression we use the routine by <a href="https://www.tandfonline.com/doi/abs/10.1080/00206819709465336" target="_blank">Mahon (1996)</a>, also known as the "New York" regression, should be used.
+In order to fit a linear regression we use the routine by <a href="https://www.tandfonline.com/doi/abs/10.1080/00206819709465336" target="_blank">Mahon (1996)</a>, also known as the “New York” regression, should be used.
 Along with the <a href="https://doi.org/10.3847/2041-8213/aabba9" target="_blank">Trappitsch et al. (2018)</a> publication we published a tool to easily apply the Mahon fitting routine to any dataset.
-The tool, including a detailed readme file, can be found on <a href="https://github.com/LLNL/MahonFitting" target="_blank">the respective github site</a>.
+The tool, including a detailed README file, can be found on <a href="https://github.com/LLNL/MahonFitting" target="_blank">the respective GitHub site</a>.

 ## Resonance Ionization Scheme Drawer

 Would you like to make resonance ionization schemes like the one we show [here](/project/rims/) for titanium?
 Check out our <a href="https://github.com/trappitsch/RIMSSchemeDrawer" target="_blank">`RIMS Scheme Drawer`</a> software.
-This GUI allows you to draw many resonance ionization schemes with just a few clicks and results in publishable figures.
+This GUI allows you to draw your own resonance ionization schemes with just a few clicks and results in publishable figures.

 <a href="https://github.com/trappitsch/RIMSSchemeDrawer" target="_blank">![RIMSSchemeDrawer](https://raw.githubusercontent.com/trappitsch/RIMSSchemeDrawer/master/examples/screenshot_titanium.png)</a>